JoePassanante/WaveGame2019/README.md

 ## Project Structure

-The project uses several design patterns to minimize redundant code and make adding new features easier:
+We used several design patterns to minimize redundant code and make adding new features to the project easier:

 **Proxy Class:** The GameClient class is a GameLevel that passes events and loop methods to the top of a Stack.
 The main thread flushes swing events between loops, so you can expect them to come in one at a time.